2026 Ballot Initiative

 Skyrocketing Evictions?

-What is Prop I?
+What was 2020's Prop I?

-In November 2020, San Francisco voters approved Proposition I: a transfer tax on ultra luxury real estate deals worth over $10 million, like mega-mansions and skyscrapers.
+In November 2020, San Francisco voters approved the original Proposition I: a transfer tax on ultra luxury real estate deals worth over $10 million, like mega-mansions and skyscrapers.
 It passed alongside a unanimous Board of Supervisors resolution that called for the revenue to be spent on affordable and social housing programs.

-San Franciscans for Social Housing led a 2025 petition that gathered over 1,000 signatures to raise awareness that Prop I revenues were being diverted to other programs.
+San Franciscans for Social Housing led a 2025 petition that gathered over 1,000 signatures to raise awareness that 2020's Prop I revenues were being diverted to other programs.

-More on Prop I and the housing transfer tax
+More on 2020's Prop I and the ultra luxury real estate transfer tax

 Take action